“It’s like pulling teeth,” said my friend.

 “No, our church is too large.
 We rarely sit next to the same person on any Sunday.”

 I have met many home group leaders who face the same frustrations with their groups.
 They conduct their meetings very much like a church service.
 The leader speaks, and the rest listen.
 They are supposed to lead a group of people they hardly know.
-The kind who might attend the meeting when they feel like it because their interest in studying the Bible may well change from week to week.
+The kind who might attend the meeting when they feel like it because their interest in studying the Bible may change weekly.

 Like most church services, attendees do not expect to do much, so personal interactions are often superficial and limited.
-Even when allowed, many don’t voice their opinions because they don’t feel qualified.
+As a result, many don’t voice their opinions even when allowed because they feel inadequate.
 Sometimes, people are too intimidated to express their views lest other participants tell them they are wrong and judge them.
 Or even worse, they have never been challenged to think for themselves, so they are more comfortable staying quiet.

 Even as a small Iranian church pastor who knew all his church members personally, I faced the same challenges 30 years ago.
 And while I was frustrated with our small groups, I continued to conduct them the same way,